yoyongxuan/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS.
 * **Private contact detail**: A contact detail that is not meant to be shared with others.
-* **Address Book**: The application used to manage student contacts, attendance and grades.
-In this document, it refers specifically to the CadetHQ system.
-* **CLI**: Command-Line Interface - A text-based interface for interacting with the Address Book by typing commands.
+* **CLI**: Command-Line Interface - A text-based interface for interacting with CadetHQ by typing commands.
 * **GUI**: Graphical User Interface - A visual interface that uses windows, buttons and menus, which is not the primary interface of the app.
 * **NUS**: National University of Singapore.
 * **CS1101S**: Programming Methodology module for NUS Computer Science students.